annadoannn/cse15l-lab-reports/lab report 4.md

 We were instructed to do steps 4-9 from [week 7 lab](https://ucsd-cse15l-f23.github.io/week/week7/#week7-lab-report)

-- feedback addressed: for each step, summarize the commands you ran and what the effect of those key presses were
+- feedback addressed: "for each step, summarize the commands you ran and what the effect of those key presses were"

 ## Step 4 -- Log into ieng6
 I typed `ssh cs15lfa23ht@ieng6.ucsd.edu`, then `<enter>` to execute.